Isaac-Flath/DataEngineering/Udacity/Data_Warehouse/README.md

 # Sparkify ETL Pipeline and Database Design

+Sparkify is a fast-growing music streaming startup focused on delivering an exceptional listening experience to its user base.
+As the company scales, data analytics become crucial for understanding user behavior and optimizing the service.
+This project aims to build an ETL pipeline that extracts raw data from Amazon S3, stages it in Redshift, and transforms it into a structured schema for efficient analytics.
+Ideal for software engineers, this documentation provides details on the database design, its purpose, and offers example queries for in-depth music streaming analysis.

 ## Table of Contents
 1. [Usage Instructions](#usage-instructions)
 2. [Reason and Justification for the Database Schema Design](#reason-and-justification-for-the-database-schema-design)